Skip to main content

 Texas Statute of Limitations

-Garbage Truck Accident accidents in Leander frequently occur along major corridors including US-183, Toll 183A, FM 2243, Ronald Reagan Blvd.
+Garbage Truck Accident cases in Leander frequently arise along major corridors including US-183, Toll 183A, FM 2243, Ronald Reagan Blvd.
 Leander has a population of over 75,000 residents, having grown from fewer than 8,000 in 2000, making it one of the fastest-growing cities in the nation

 • The Capital MetroRail Red Line connects Leander to downtown Austin, with the Leander station serving as the northern terminus